Same-sex/gay marriage in Bermuda

 2017-JUL until now.

 The government attempts to turn back the clock on gay marriages:

 2017-JUL-18: Following the elections for the House of Assembly, the One Bermuda Alliance party (OBA) lost their majority.
 The voter turnout was 74%.
-The Progressive Labour Party (PLP) won 24 of the available 36 seats and now form the government.
+The Progressive Labour Party (PLP) won 24 of the available 36 seats and formed the government.
 1

 2017-NOV-02: Walton Brown (PLP), the new Minister of Home Affairs, tabled the Domestic Partnership Act.
 It would replace same-sex marriages with domestic partnerships for same-sex couples.
-It would give same-sex couples the same rights as opposite-sex married couples except the one factor that is perhaps the most important: being able to call their relationship a marriage.
+It would give same-sex couples the same rights as opposite-sex married couples except the one factor that is perhaps the most important to them: being able to call their relationship a marriage.

 During public consultation, which was limited to two weeks, the bill was widely criticized:

-The Human Rights Commission (HRC) The latter called it: "... a de facto removal of rights from same-sex couples."
+The U.S. Human Rights Campaign (HRC) The latter called it: "... a de facto removal of rights from same-sex couples."
 They also noted that the Act might cause Bermudian domestic partnerships to not to have their relationship recognized outside the country.